christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 python code/logistic_sgd.py
 {% endhighlight %}

-If GPU is correctly enabled, should be faster !
+If GPU is correctly enabled, should be 2 times faster !

 **Well done!**